Ad Code

 More Nutrients Than Other Alcoholic Drinks

-Aside from wine, beer has something to brag about when it comes to nutrients.
+Aside from wine, beer has something to brag about regarding nutrients.
 Beer contains the antioxidant flavonoids that are abundant in hops and barley.
-Lager, considered by Aussies as one of their favorites among Australian beer, contains mostly hops and barley.
+Lager, considered by Aussies as one of their favourites among Australian beer, contains mostly hops and barley.
 Thus, it’s rich in antioxidants that effectively combat free radicals.
 Beer also contains high protein and B vitamins because of malt.
-It also contains fiber, iron, phosphates, and calcium.
+It also contains fibre, iron, phosphates, and calcium.

 May Reduce the Risk of Heart Attack